mollyhoward319/CandidateSearch/README.md

 ## Description

 This is a web application that allows employers to search for potential candidates on GitHub and save them to a list of potential hires.
-This application leverages teh GitHub API to fetch candidate data and provides a simple interface for employers to browse through candidates, accept or reject them, and view the list of accepted candidates.
+This application leverages the GitHub API to fetch candidate data and provides a simple interface for employers to browse through candidates, accept or reject them, and view the list of accepted candidates.
 The project is built with React and Typescript for a robust and type-safe development experience.

 ## User Story